S

 • One of the more interesting facts is that these sharks give birth via a method called ovoviviparity.
 This is a halfway method between egg-laying and live birth in which the eggs develop inside the mother’s body until they are ready to hatch.

-• Sxigill sharks appear to stay in deep water during the day and then migrate toward shallower waters toward the night.
+• Sxigill sharks appear to stay in deep water during the day and then migrate toward shallower waters at night.

-• Hexanchoid sharks sense the world around them with highly developed scent and eyes.
+• Hexanchoid sharks sense the world around them with highly developed senses of smell and eyes.
 They can also detect vibration and faint electrical signals.

 Sixgill Shark Classification and Scientific Name

-The scientific name of this shark genus is Hexanchus.
+These sharks are classified in the genus Hexanchus.
 This quite literally means six gills in Latin.
 They are a member of the cow shark family, Hexanchidae, although most other members of this family are now extinct and only known from the prehistoric fossil record.

 Sixgill Shark Species